-Intermittent fasting is believed to be an effective strategy for weight loss along with various other health benefits.
+Intermittent Fasting and HIIT: Should you combine the two?
+Let’s discuss – Intermittent fasting is believed to be an effective strategy for weight loss along with various other health benefits of fasting.
 From regulating your blood pressure, LDL, HDL cholesterol levels to improving your insulin efficiency and metabolism, intermittent fasting has many health benefits.
 But how safe is it to combine intermittent fasting and HIIT?

 Working out in the fasting state is a controversial topic.
 Especially combining intermittent fasting with high-intensity interval training (HIIT).
 Will it help you lose fat quicker?
 Is it safe?
 Let us dig more into this topic to understand how intermittent fasting and HIIT work together.

 High-intensity interval training (HIIT) is considered a time-efficient exercise strategy that can improve cardiorespiratory as well as metabolic health.
 This workout duration can last for 10 to 30 minutes.
 In this, an intense workout is done, followed by a short recovery time.